samsquire/ideas2/README.md

 # 3. Telework

 Computational problems can be rendered into labelled graphical video streams upon which people vote.
-People can solve computational problems with a television screen, monotir or screen with numbered graphs and a keypad that they enter sequences of numbers into.
+People can solve computational problems with a television screen, monitor or phone screen with numbered graphs and a keypad that they enter sequences of numbers into.
 Problems like efficient scheduling of cars for carpooling or deliveries are solvable by human beings quickly with a user interface that allows one to lasso points on the map and add cars.
 This is for problems that are not strictly numerical.
 The goal is to give everyone with a screen, monitor or television a source of income.

 # 4. Paper Work Language